GuillermoBustosPerez/Texture-analysis/Report/Texture_analysis.md

 ![](Texture_analysis_files/figure-gfm/unnamed-chunk-14-1.png)<!-- -->

-On general terms the LDA does not favor any group of statistics over other.
+In general, the LDA did not favor any group of statistics over another.
 The three most important features considered by the LDA model relate to the distribution of values (kurtosis), texture (contrast) and roughness (Rq).
-Although the rest of variables present similar values of importance, it is important to consider the high levels of collinearity previously observed between features which are probably affecting the interpretation of the rest of the features.
+Although the remaining variables presented similar values of importance, it is important to consider the high levels of collinearity previously observed between features (Fig. S4), which probably affect the interpretation of the other features.
 Entropy (ENT) and angular second moment (ASM) presented clear trends in the visual exploratory analysis.
-However, the LDA model considers them of less important, probably due to intense overlapping of values from different exposure time.
+However, the LDA model considered them less important, probably due to intense overlapping of values from different exposure times.

-The following figure best illustrates the effects of sedimentary abrasion on non-collinear variables.
-Both plots present the relationship between the two most important variables considered by the LDA model (kurtosis and contrast), and their respective most uncorrelated features.
-In both cases fresh flints presented highest ranges of dispersion, and as exposure to sedimentary abrasion increased, the range of dispersion progressively decreased.
-In the case of kurtosis and entropy, increasing time of exposure resulted in decreasing values of kurtosis and increasing values of entropy.
-In the case of contrast (CONT) and angular second moment (ASM), increasing sedimentary abrasion resulted in increasing values of the first and decreasing values of the later.

 ``` r
 ggpubr::ggarrange(